peterfox/hexavel/README.md

 This is our biggest change from Laravel.
 Support is how it sounds, a directory for all files that support the development of our application.
 This covers views, assets, language files, tests and migrations by default.

+There is also a support packages folder which is the suggested place for local packages you might be developing or sit as part of your project to be loaded via composer.

 #### Variable (var)

 Variable directory is effectively our application writable directory.
 All caches and data written by the application